 Understanding the Structure of a GSTIN

-Before performing a gst number check, developers should understand how GST numbers are structured.
+Before performing a GST number check, developers should understand how GST numbers are structured.

 A GST Identification Number contains 15 characters.